ewilan-riviere/drone/README.md

 HOST=domain.com
 HTTPS=true
 ENDPOINT=/deploy
+SECRET_KEY=
 APP_PORT=3000
 ```

-Change `APP_PORT` if you want to point to another port.
+- Change `APP_PORT` if you want to point to another port.
+- You can let `SECRET_KEY` empty if you don't want to use a secret key (for GitLab it's `Secret token`, for GitHub it's `Secret`, for Bitbucket it's `Secret`, for Gitea it's `Secret`).
+If you set a secret key, you need to set it in the webhook configuration of your repository, otherwise the deployment will not work.

 Run the docker container with docker compose